 declare(strict_types=1); // enable strict types for the whole file

-With strict mode, invalid types throw a TypeError
+With strict mode, invalid types throw a TypeError.

 PHP Code Examples